PatrickAllenCooper/FM-LLM-Solver/Guidance_Documents/design_doc.md

 - ✅ Full candidate lifecycle: generation → acceptance checking → status display
 - ✅ Email authorization system and role-based access control
 - ✅ Mathematical computation engine with Lyapunov/barrier condition checking
-- ✅ Anthropic Claude integration with structured prompting and JSON validation
+- ✅ Anthropic Claude 4 integration with structured prompting, JSON validation, and refusal handling

 **Terminology Update**: System now uses "accepted" instead of "verified" throughout to reflect the cautious nature of numerical acceptance checks.
 Candidates are "accepted" when they pass our rigorous but not absolute numerical and formal validation processes.